Maternal and Child Health (MCH) Nursing Scholarships Program

 - be an Australian or New Zealand citizen, an Australian Permanent Resident or a Permanent Humanitarian Visa Holder

-- have accepted a place, and/or be enrolled at La Trobe University in the Graduate Diploma in Child, Family and Community Nursing in Semester 1 2021
+- have accepted a place as a new student, and/or be enrolled as a continuing student at La Trobe University in the Graduate Diploma in Child, Family and Community Nursing in Semester 1 2023

 - be currently registered as a Division 1 Registered Nurse (without restrictions) with Australian Health Practitioner Regulation Agency

 - be currently registered as a Midwife (without restrictions) with Australian Health Practitioner Regulation Agency.